Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Introduction

 To address this questions, we investigate the learning dynamics of LLMs subjected to spurious RLVR training.
 We define spurious RLVR as reinforcement learning with verifiable rewards where the reward signal is decoupled from genuine reasoning quality, including random rewards, format-only rewards, or intentionally incorrect rewards.
 We uncover a phenomenon that mirrors the ``over-memorization'' signatures identified in prior work~\cite{ruan2025unveiling}: \textit{as spurious rewards typically degrade language modeling globally, the contaminated model exhibits a unique divergence where perplexity on answer tokens decreases significantly, even as prompt perplexity rises}.
 This divergence provides compelling evidence that the Qwen model is not acquiring genuine reasoning capabilities~\cite{yue2025does}; instead, the optimization trajectory results in degraded prompt-side coherence as a side effect of shortcut formation, a direct mapping from specific prompts to memorized answers.

 To uncover the physical location of this shortcut, we employ a comprehensive mechanistic analysis combining Path Patching~\cite{meng2022locating}, Logit Lens~\cite{logitslens}, and Jensen-Shannon Divergence (JSD) metrics.
 Our investigation reveals a crucial decoupling between function and structure within the Qwen model's layers.
 Specifically, we identify the middle layers (L18–L20) as the \textbf{Functional Anchor}, where the critical decision to retrieve a memorized answer is causally determined and a high-probability trigger token is injected.
-Conversely, the subsequent layers (L21+) act as \textbf{Structural Adapters}, exhibiting the most substantial weight changes (high JSD) not to store knowledge, but to perform a representational transformation that reorganizes the internal state to accommodate the abrupt signal from the functional anchor layers.
+Conversely, the subsequent layers (L21+) act as \textbf{Structural Adapters}, exhibiting the most substantial weight changes (high JSD) not to store knowledge, but to perform a representational transformation that reorganizes the internal state to accommodate the abrupt signal from the \textit{functional anchor} layers.

 We further formalize this dynamic process by modeling the layer-wise evolution of hidden states as a continuous trajectory~\cite{li2025hd,oh2024stable,lu2019understanding} using Neural Differential Equations (NDEs)~\cite{chen2018neural}.
-By quantifying the ``separation force'' acting between generalization and leakage data samples in the latent space, our NDE analysis mathematically confirms that the trajectory bifurcation, the physical divergence point where the model abandons standard processing pathways to engage the specialized memorization circuit, is causally determined at the functional anchor layers.
+By quantifying the ``separation force'' between leakage and stable samples in latent space, our NDE analysis mathematically confirms that the trajectory bifurcation, the physical divergence point where the model abandons standard processing pathways to engage the specialized memorization circuit, is determined at the \textit{functional anchor} layers.

 Crucially, we move beyond passive observation to active control.
 We identify specific multilayer perceptron (MLP) neurons within these layers that mediate the shortcut retrieval.
 By performing a mechanistic intervention, specifically scaling the keys of these MLP neurons, we demonstrate the ability to causally steer the Qwen model’s behavior.
 We show that adjusting these scaling factors can either amplify the model's reliance on contaminated data or suppress the shortcut to reveal the model's underlying baseline performance.
 This provides definitive causal evidence for the Anchor-Adapter circuit and suggests a new methodology for mitigating the effects of data contamination in RLVR.